News & Current Affairs

-Jubelin’s unlawful conduct arose when he illegally recorded four discussions he had with a suspect in the Terrill case, Paul Savage.
+Jubelin’s unlawful conduct arose when he illegally recorded four discussions he had with a suspect in the Tyrrell case, Paul Savage.
 Savage was not aware the conversations were being recorded.
 Whilst warrants had allowed for Savage’s home, car and telephone to be bugged, they did not extend to the covert recording of conversations between he and Jubelin.

 Jubelin maintained that his actions were ‘reasonably necessary for the protection of his lawful interests’, a limited defence provided for under the Surveillance Devices Act.

 The presiding Magistrate, Ross Hudson, rejected those arguments.
 The Magistrate found that Jubelin’s offending “strikes across the heart, extent, nature and purpose of the Surveillance Devices Act”, noting that the illegal recording of the conversations could cause future Court proceedings to be thrown out and the “tentacles” of such conduct should be noted.